verifyica-team/verifyica/CONCURRENCY.md

 - a static lock mode
   - read / write
 - a static scope
-  - parent / parent + children for a class
+  - self / self + children for a class

 Annotations also don't address scenarios where threads are used in test.